Troubleshooters.Com and T.C Linux Library Present

 [root@mydesk dnscache]#

-Fortunately, reinstallation is quick and easy.
+Fortunately, reenablement is quick and easy.
 As a matter of fact, it can be performed by a simple shellscript, which deletes the symlink, deletes supervise directories so that daemontools can install them correctly, sets run scripts to the correct permissions, downs the service, shows processes so you can verify that all are down and manually kill them if not, and then re-symlinks, waits 5 seconds, and shows you the results:

 #!/bin/sh